ericburger/crossbardocs/pages/docs/Getting-started-with-Browser.md

+# Getting started with JavaScript in the Browser

-In this recipe we will use **Crossbar**.io to generate an application template for a [WAMP](http://wamp.ws/) application with a JavaScript frontend and backend - both running in the browser.
+In this recipe we will use Crossbar.io to generate an application template for a [WAMP](http://wamp.ws/) application with a JavaScript frontend and backend - both running in the browser.

 The open source library [AutobahnJS](https://github.com/tavendo/AutobahnJS) is used to provide WAMP functionality.